mathhetru/P6_Piiquante/back/README.md

 ### Back end Installation ###
 Clone this repo.
 From the "back" folder of the project, run `npm install`.
-You can then run the server with `node server` or `nodemon server`.
+You can then run the server with `node index` or `nodemon index`.
 Then "install dependencies" from package.json
 If you have any trouble, don't hesitate to check and update every package with `npm install -g npm-check-updates`.
 The back server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason,